Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ahead of peace talks, allies promise to send troops to ensure security for Ukraine

-While “readiness has increased” in recent years, “in terms of numbers, combat troops, fleets, air forces, drones… I actually think Europe is weak right now,” he said.
+While “readiness has increased” in recent years, “in terms of numbers, combat troops, fleets, air forces, drones… I do think Europe is weak right now,” he said.

-Ukraine has become more resilient over the past three years, the leader said, but “there can be no victory for Ukraine without the support of the United States.”
+Ukraine has become more resilient over the past three years, the leader said, but "there can be no victory for Ukraine without American support."
 The Ukrainian president said he and President Trump had talked about deploying foreign troops to monitor the ceasefire in the future.

 "I told him that Americans should get involved in this, because otherwise we could lose our unity," he said.

-Regarding the US-Russia negotiations, RT reported on February 17 that high-level delegations of the two countries will hold a dialogue in Riyadh (Saudi Arabia) without the participation of a third country.
+Regarding the US-Russia negotiations, RT reported on February 17 that high-ranking delegations from the two countries will hold a dialogue in Riyadh (Saudi Arabia) without the participation of a third country.
 President Putin's foreign policy assistant Yury Ushakov said the dialogue aims to lay the foundation for ending the conflict in Ukraine.

-“The dialogue in Riyadh will be bilateral, between Russia and the United States,” according to Mr. Ushakov.
+"The dialogue in Riyadh will be bilateral, between Russia and the US," according to Mr. Ushakov.

-On the US side, The Hill reported that Mr. Trump spoke with French President Emmanuel Macron before a meeting of European leaders about the conflict in Ukraine.
-A White House official said the call on February 17 was "friendly" and lasted about 30 minutes, during which the two sides talked about the conflict in Ukraine, meetings between European leaders and dialogue in Saudi Arabia between Russian and US officials.
+On the US side, The Hill newspaper reported that Mr. Trump spoke with French President Emmanuel Macron before a meeting of European leaders about the conflict in Ukraine.
+A White House official said the February 17 phone call was "friendly" and lasted about 30 minutes, in which the two sides talked about the conflict in Ukraine, meetings between European leaders and dialogue in Saudi Arabia between Russian and American officials.

 Source: https://thanhnien.vn/tong-thong-zelensky-noi-my-muon-lay-long-tong-thong-putin-185250218095558039.htm